jroth01/JobCoinMixer/README.md

 4. Make the small incremental transactions from the mixer's deposit address to various house addresses in a randomized, staggered manner
 5. Make a final set of small incremental transactions from the house addresses back to each user's withdrawal addresses in a randomized, staggered manner

+This particular JobCoin mixer does not take a fee of any kind.

 #Project Structure
 server.js contains basic configuration, as well as the POST /register endpoint